Dineshyvss/travel-frontend./README.md

 # To-Do List Frontend with Vue 3

-This application allows users to create and maintain a list of students.
-Please visit https://github.com/OC-ComputerScience/student-backend for the backend repository.
+This application allows users to create and maintain to-do lists.
+Please visit https://github.com/OC-ComputerScience/todo-backend for the backend repository.

 ## Project Setup